DylanScottCarroll/Abalone/README.md

 A python program for playing the game abalone.
 Made specifically to be easily extended with custom AI players.
 This program handles all of the graphics, move-checking, scoring, and player handling.

+To use this, all you'll really need to understand is the **Game** class which acts as a public interface for running the game, and the **Player** class, which is the class you inherit from in order to create new players.

 ---

 # Documentation